Two-sample Hypothesis Testing for Inhomogeneous Random Graphs: Discussion

+Several extensions of the two sample problem~\eqref{eqn_prob}--\eqref{eqn_prob_sets} can be studied.
+Earlier in this section, we have discussed the possibility of considering alternative notions of sparsity.
+Another interesting, and practically significant, extension is to the case of directed graphs.
+The problem naturally extends to this framework, and the proposed adaptive tests easily tackle this generalisation without any critical modification.
+For instance, in the case $\Psi_F$, one merely needs to define $\mhat$ and $\shat$ as a summation over all off-diagonal terms and the thresholds change only by constant factors.
+The analysis of such tests as well as the minimax lower bounds can be easily derived from our proofs.
+The same conclusion is true for the case of operator norm separation, particularly, when the upper bounds are derived based on $\Psi_{op}$ and the matrix Bernstein inequality.

+In this paper, we only consider the problem of identity testing, that is, $P=Q$ or $d(P,Q)>\sc$.
+One may also study the more general problem of closeness testing, which ignores small differences between the models, that is, one tests between the hypotheses

+for some pre-specified $\epsilon<\sc$.
+The proposed tests, which are primarily based on the principle of estimating $d(P,Q)$ may be easily adapted to this setting by appropriately modifying the test thresholds.
+However, it is not clear whether the minimax separation bounds in Theorems~\ref{thm_frotest} and~\ref{thm_optest} easily extend to this setting as well.

-The present paper studied the problem of hypothesis testing between two IER graphs models defined on the same set of vertices.
-While this situation is easier to analyse, it is far from most practical problems, where the edge-independence assumption is often inappropriate.
-More importantly, in many applications, the graphs are not defined on the same set of vertices, and may even be of different sizes.
-This situation is generally hard to study, but tests for this problem are often used in practice, where one typically computes some scalar or vector function from each graph and comments on the difference between two graph populations based on this function~\citep{Stam_2007_jour_CerebralCortex}.
+From a practical perspective, one may face a more general problem of two sample graph testing, where the graphs are not defined on a common set of vertices and may even be of different sizes.
+This situation is generally hard to study, but tests for this problem are often used in many applications, where one typically computes some scalar or vector function from each graph and comments on the difference between two graph populations based on this function~\citep{Stam_2007_jour_CerebralCortex}.
+We study this principle in a recent work~\citep{Ghoshdastidar_2017_conf_COLT}, and propose a formal framework for testing between any two random graphs through the means of a network function $f : \mathcal{G}_{\geq n} \to \mathcal{M}$ that maps the space of graphs on at least $n$ vertices to some metric space $\mathcal{M}$.
+We argue that if the network function concentrates for some sub-class of random graphs as $n\to\infty$, then one can indeed construct two sample tests based on the network function.
+However, such a test cannot distinguish between equivalence classes, that is, random graph models that behave identically under the mapping $f$.

-In a recent work~\citep{Ghoshdastidar_2017_conf_COLT}, we studied this principle and proposed a formal framework for testing between any two arbitrary distributions on random graphs.
-We briefly describe this framework here.
-Assume $m=1$, and let $\mathcal{G}_{\geq n}$ denote the set all of unweighted undirected graphs with at least $n$ vertices.
-Let $\mathcal{P}_{\geq n}$ be the set of all distributions on $\mathcal{G}_{\geq n}$.
-The problem that one encounters is as follows.
-For any $P,Q\in\mathcal{P}_{\geq n}$, one observes $G\sim P$ and $H\sim Q$, and needs to test the hypothesis